xyxj1024/xyxj1024.github.io/_posts/2022-12-05-tetris-ruby.md

 $ sudo gem install opener
 ```

 We are ready to go!
-Do not use the OpenGL library directly in any way in this assignment.
+Please note that do not use the OpenGL library directly in any way in this assignment.

 ## Enhancements